-Members of the KU Student Advisory Service team: Marie-Anne Kohll (left) and Dr. Stephanie Böß
+Members of the KU Student Advisory Service team: Marie-Anne Kohll (right) and Dr. Stephanie Ferstl

-The KU has six university faculties: the Faculty of Theology, the Faculty of Philosophy and Education, the Faculty of Mathematics and Geography, the Ingolstadt School of Management for business and economics programs, the Faculty of Languages and Literatures and the Faculty of History and Social Sciences.
+The KU has a Faculty of Theology, the Faculty of Philosophy and Education, the Faculty of Mathematics and Geography, the Ingolstadt School of Management for business and economics programs, the Faculty of Languages and Literatures and the Faculty of History and Social Sciences.
 In addition, our university also has an Applied Sciences Faculty (Faculty of Social Work) and the School of Transformation and Sustainability - a new faculty dedicated to the major challenges of our time.